Samsung/Tizen.CircularUI/doc/guide/CirclePage.md

 ## Add CircleSliderSurfaceItem in CirclePage
 `CircleSliderSurfaceItem` represents Circle Slider.`slider` at XAML code represents the circle of following image.
-If you use CircleSlider bar, you must set Circle Slider name at the `RotaryFocusTargetName` property of CirclePage.
+If you use CircleSlider bar, you must set Circle Slider name at the `RotaryFocusObject` property of CirclePage.
 The `Value` property is the default value for the Slider.
 If you rotate the  bezel, the `Value` property increases or decreases depending on the bezel behavior.
 The `Increment` property is the incremental or decremental change as you rotates the bezel.